Variable variables

 i.e. they both produce: hello world.

 Class properties may also be accessed using variable property names.
 The variable property name will be resolved within the scope from which the call is made.
-For instance, if you have an expression such as $foo->$bar, then the local scope will be examined for $bar and its value will be used as the name of the property of $foo.
+For instance, if there is an expression such as $foo->$bar, then the local scope will be examined for $bar and its value will be used as the name of the property of $foo.
 This is also true if $bar is an array access.

 Curly braces may also be used, to clearly delimit the property name.
 They are most useful when accessing values within a property that contains an array, when the property name is made of multiple parts, or when the property name contains characters that are not otherwise valid (e.g. from json_decode() or SimpleXML).